 The CWS Stadium Circulator is a popular choice and it’s only 25 cents a ride.
 Pickup locations include: Some downtown hotels, the ballpark, Fan Fest, and spots in the Old Market.

-Additionally, the Omaha bus service has standard routes that pass by TD Ameritrade Park.
+Additionally, the Omaha bus service has standard routes that pass by Schwab Field.
 Look up that information here.

 Omaha has a bike-share program, just look for the blue bikes at a B-station throughout downtown Omaha.